-A lack of investment in ageing aircraft only adds to the flying risks.
+A lack of investment in aging aircraft only adds to the flying risks.

 In 2015, the International Civil Aviation Organization, a United Nations agency, prioritized helping Nepal through its Aviation Safety Implementation Assistance Partnership.
 Two years later, the ICAO and Nepal announced a partnership to resolve safety concerns.

-While the country has in recent years made improvements in its safety standards, challenges still remain.
+While the country has in recent years made improvements in its safety standards, challenges remain.

 And, in early 2018, a US-Bangla Airlines flight from Dhaka to Kathmandu crashed on landing and caught fire, killing 51 of the 71 people on board.